 Working with the Raspberry Pi

 This small, cheap computer will be the brains of the robot.
-We will turn it on and play with it.
+We you turn it on and explore its possibilities.

 Working with Controller Boards

 You will learn how to connect the controller board and use Python code to control motors and various inputs and outputs.

 You will look at the mechanics and design and build the robot body.

 For courses at Think Create Learn, Ealing only: The robot will be cut from plywood to your design specification or you can select from a range of standard bodies.
 Students wishing to visit the workshop and get involved in the woodwork and soldering are welcome.

 You will learn what components to use and how to add them to your robot.